 When you're satisfied with the preview and sharing settings for your stream, click the "Start Live Broadcast" link.

 Your live broadcast has begun!
 You'll see your video stream, with a small read "LIVE" button above.
 This lets you know that the stream is functional and has not been disrupted.
 You can also see how long you have been broadcasting - live feeds are limited to one hour.

 To the right of the video, in the "Live Chat" tab, you can chat with everyone who is watching the Live Broadcast.
 You can also designate your handle, the name which will be displayed alongside your any comments you make.

 One tab to the right will show the number of "Watchers(#)" of the live broadcast.
-While you can quickly see the number of watchers from the label, click to see them listed individually.
+You can quickly see the number of watchers from the label.
+Click to Watchers link to see them listed individually.